HandsomeMichael/DodgerollClamity/README.md

 ## Credits

-This mod was influenced by [TerrariaOverhaul](https://github.com/Mirsario/TerrariaOverhaul) and [DodgeMod](https://github.com/Antinoe/DodgeMod), while trying to do my own takes on the dodgeroll implementation.
+The original dodgeroll mod was influenced by [TerrariaOverhaul](https://github.com/Mirsario/TerrariaOverhaul) and [DodgeMod](https://github.com/Antinoe/DodgeMod), while trying to do my own takes on the dodgeroll implementation.